forter/security-101-for-saas-startups/readme.md

 * Work with your General Council (law office) and your Accounting firm, and prepare an incident response plan.
 These are the list of actions that needs to be done to investigate, fix and control the damage done.
 That also includes communicating with the customers, the end users, and the authorities.
 Big law and accounting firms have a network of connections and experience that can help with devising such a plan.

-"Look, I’m in the newspaper" phase
+## Phase 4: "Look!, I’m in the news."

 When you have a clear business need (great business success) and a respectable security budget, start looking for a Director of Security (or VP Security or CISO) that can fit into your organization.
 This is a process that can take many months.
 The reason is the requirement for high technical skills needed in the first stages, and taking responsibility off the CEO/CTO that require other traits, such as participating in the sales cycle, and signing official company papers.
 And of course the security officer, must fit into your organisation’s culture.
 A live example of such person can be found in this video:[https://www.infoq.com/presentations/security-etsy](https://www.infoq.com/presentations/security-etsy)

-## Deciding on a budget - Build a Threat Model
+### Deciding on a budget - Build a Threat Model

 A threat model is the thumb rule you can use to decide if an investment in some security countermeasure is justified.
 [Mossad or Not Mossad](https://www.schneier.com/blog/archives/2015/08/mickens_on_secu.html) is a basic threat model in which we consider two types of attackers: State Actor and everyone else.